+1.2 Critical judgements, accounting estimates and assumptions continued

-Critical judgements continued Employee benefits Defined benefit plans Determining the present value of the defined benefit obligation The value of the defined benefit obligations is discounted using appropriate interest rates.
+1.2.1 Critical judgements continued Employee benefits

+Defined benefit plans

+Determining the present value of the defined benefit obligation

+The value of the defined benefit obligations is discounted using appropriate interest rates.
 The cost of providing the benefits is determined using the projected unit credit method.
 Refer note 13.

-Long-term incentive schemes Determining the fair value 2021 Southern Africa - equity- settled shared-based payments International - cash- settled share-based The fair value of awards granted during the period was determined using financial forecasts over the vesting period.
-This methodology takes into consideration the number of active awards, the Life Healthcare Group Holdings Limited (Life Healthcare) share price, expected forfeiture rates and the expected vesting of the awards based on performance conditions. payment Vesting in terms of this scheme takes place in three years from allocation.
-2020 Southern Africa - equity- settled shared-based payments International - cash- settled share-based The fair value of awards granted during the period was determined using risk-neutral valuation principles.
-This methodology takes into consideration the number of active awards, the Life Healthcare share price, expected dividends over the vesting period, expected forfeiture rates and the expected vesting of the award based on performance conditions. payment Vesting in terms of this scheme takes place in three years from allocation.
+Long-term incentive schemes Determining the fair value

+- Southern Africa equitysettled shared-based payments - 2.
+International cashsettled share-based payment

+The fair value of awards granted during the period was determined using financial forecasts over the vesting period.
+This methodology takes into consideration the number of active awards, the Life Healthcare Group Holdings Limited (Life Healthcare) share price, expected forfeiture rates and the expected vesting of the awards based on performance conditions.

+Vesting in terms of this scheme takes place in three years from allocation.

+- Southern Africa equitysettled shared-based payments - 2.
+International cashsettled share-based payment

+The fair value of awards granted during the period was determined using risk-neutral valuation principles.
+This methodology takes into consideration the number of active awards, the Life Healthcare share price, expected dividends over the vesting period, expected forfeiture rates and the expected vesting of the awards based on performance conditions.

+Vesting in terms of this scheme takes place in three years from allocation.